jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

 - NB `htonl()`: host to network (long); establishes standard byte order: most significant byte first as some systems are big/little endian
+- `accept()`: creates a new socket based on a connection request, and then returns a file descriptor referring to that socket

 **client side**